Change of Scope Application: Pain Medicine 2026

 1. Click ‘Get Form’ to open the Change of Scope Application: Pain Medicine in the editor.

-2. Begin by filling out your personal information in the designated fields, including your surname, given names, CPSO number, and date of birth.
+2. Begin by filling out your personal information, including your surname, given names, CPSO number, and date of birth.
 Ensure accuracy as this information is crucial for processing your application.

-3. Complete the sections regarding your current and proposed practice structure.
-Clearly indicate the number of personnel you work with and describe any changes in your practice location.
+4. Complete Part II by detailing your current and proposed practice structure.
+Indicate the personnel you work with and how many patients you see weekly in both settings.

 See more Change of Scope Application: Pain Medicine versions